davisidarta/topometry/README.md

 TopOMetry is a high-level python library to explore data topology.
 It allows learning topological metrics, dimensionality reduced basis and graphs from data, as well to visualize them with different layout optimization algorithms.
-The main objective is to achieve approximations of the [Laplace-Beltrami Operator](https://en.wikipedia.org/wiki/Laplace%E2%80%93Beltrami_operator), a natural way to describe data geometry and its high-dimensional topology.
+The main aim is to achieve sequential approximations of the [Laplace-Beltrami Operator](https://en.wikipedia.org/wiki/Laplace%E2%80%93Beltrami_operator), a natural way to describe data geometry and its high-dimensional topology.